Maliki FiqhShafi'i Fiqh

 Shaykh Irshaad received Ijaza from many luminaries of the Islamic world, including Shaykh Taha Karaan, Mawlana Yusuf Karaan, and Mawlana Abdul Hafeez Makki, among others.

 He is the author of the text “The Musnad of Ahmad ibn Hanbal: A Hujjah or not?”
 He has served as the Director of the Discover Islam Centre and Al Jeem Foundation.
 For the last five years till present, he has served as the Khatib of Masjid Ar-Rashideen, Mowbray, Cape Town.

 Shaykh Irshaad has thirteen years of teaching experience at some of the leading Islamic institutes in Cape Town).
-He is currently building an Islamic online learning and media platform called ‘Isnad Academy’ and pursuing his Master’s degree in the study of Islam at the University of Johannesburg.
+He is currently building an Islamic online learning and media platform called ‘Isnad Academy’ and has completed his Master’s degree in the study of Islam at the University of Johannesburg.
 He has a keen interest in healthy living and fitness.